aapclark/apollo_prisma_docker/README.md

     - `/context` contains function which builds context.
 If context-level authentication is desired, it can be implemented here.
     - `/generated` contains the generated Prisma Client
     - `/plugins` contains any custom plugin used by Apollo Server, like apolloLogger.
-    - `/resolvers` structure is currently a work in progress and will be updated with a structure similar to `typeDefs`
+    - `/resolvers` structure is currently a work in progress and is structured like `typeDefs`.
+Each subfolder represents a concern containing query and mutation resolvers.
     - `/typeDefs` contains GraphQL type definitions that Apollo Server can interpret.
 Each type is represented in a sub-folder which contains input, type, query, and mutation definitions as well as an index to import each folder's definitions and export as default.

 #### Prisma